ELEVEN DAYS CYCLING – €1,520

 However, to cycle the whole country in one go would have meant either riding long distances every day or taking much longer.

 This tour provides a compromise: an opportunity to see three very different parts of Portugal – plus a little bit of Spain – while also having time to appreciate the scenery and explore some of the sights along the way.
-(A second section, covering a north-south route between Bragança/Chaves and Guarda is planned for 2017.)

 The Beiras region is one of the wildest parts of the country and sparsely populated but with some gorgeous scenery – plus several magical old frontier castles that look like they’re straight from the pages of a storybook.